Your Guide to the Ultimate First Aid Kit

-If you’re doing a jungle trek in a place with malaria or other mosquito-borne diseases, make sure you have antimalaria pills and tropical-strength, DEET-based insect repellent.
+For a jungle trek in a place with malaria or other mosquito-borne diseases, make sure you have antimalaria pills and tropical-strength, DEET-based repellent.
+The DEET repellent should be stored separately—if the bottle leaks, it will destroy the coating used on the inside of our First Aid Dry Bags (and most technical fabrics).
 Also, consider bringing a powdered antiseptic and antibiotic for treating wounds in tropical environments.

 Don’t forget a heat-reflecting emergency blanket.
 One of my mates runs alpine treks.
 Once on a cold night in late autumn, he came across a guy who’d set out overnight without a proper sleeping bag.
 He was already showing signs of hypothermia.
-It was lucky my friend had a foil blanket for him—or he probably wouldn’t have survived the night.
+Luckily, my friend had a foil blanket for him—or he probably wouldn’t have survived the night.

-Are you going 3000 (or more) metres above sea level?
+Are you going 9000ft (or more) above sea level?
 Make sure you’ve got some medicine to get you through any altitude sickness.
-Ibuprofen and paracetamol will help with the headaches.
+Ibuprofen and Tylenol will help with the headaches.
 You might also want to think about bringing acetazolamide and anti-nausea pills.

 This might seem like a lot of stuff to carry on top of your tent, sleeping bag, and everything else.
 But keeping healthy and alive should obviously be your number one priority—so never skimp on first aid supplies.
 It’s better safe than sorry (or dead), don’t you think?

-Of course, a big part of being prepared for anything is keeping your vital supplies safe and accessible, which is why first aid dry sacks are the smart option.
+Of course, a big part of being prepared for anything is keeping your vital supplies safe and accessible, which is why First Aid Dry Bags are the smart option.
 The best ones are:

 - Accessible: Get a first aid dry sack with a clear window on the side so you can see and access whatever supplies you need at a moment’s notice.